syjust/bashLib/README.md

 My own bash lib online, for everybody.

-Clone this repo and what you want with.
+Clone this repo and do what you want with it.